houseninjadojo/app/README.md

 Then, inside the Xcode window, click the "play" arrow button in the top left.
 This will build the app and run it in your simulator.

+## Run against sandbox API

+To work with the sandbox API on chrome/browser (not in a simulator), you should be able to do

+* `ember serve --environment=sandbox`

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details